Student Conduct

 • The student’s eligibility for any refund of tuition/fees will be subject to the College’s withdrawal policy.

 • The notice of conduct suspension will include the conditions for readmission that must be met prior to application for readmission.
-A meeting with the executive director for student and residential life or designee may be required prior to acceptance of the student’s application for readmission.
+A meeting with the director for campus life or designee may be required prior to acceptance of the student’s application for readmission.

 • A withdrawal or drop of remaining credits will be effective as of date of suspension.